deckhouse/virtualization/images/qemu/patches/seabios/README.md

-# 001-isa-debug-port-no-bootable-device-message.patch
+# Patches

+## 001-alt-skip-flags-when-parse-objdump-section.patch

+This patch makes `scripts/layoutrom.py` tolerate extra flags in `objdump` section output.

+## 002-0x403-debug-port-no-bootable-device-message.patch

-If SeaBIOS cannot find a bootable device, output "No bootable device." to the debug device at address 0x403 in addition to the normal console message.
+If SeaBIOS cannot find a bootable device on QEMU, this patch also outputs `No bootable device.` to the debug device at address `0x403`.

-# 002-layoutrom-handle-missing-sections.patch
-Teach `layoutrom.py` to skip relocations and anchor sections that are absent in `objdump` output from newer toolchains so `make -C roms bios` can finish successfully.